bpesquet/artificial_metacognition/notes/decision_making/README.md

 #### Multihypothesis Sequential Probability Ratio Test

-- Extension of SPRT to ternary choices in which the rate of integration depends on the fixation of the visual stimulus, as measured through eye-tracking {cite}`krajbichMultialternativeDriftdiffusionModel2011`.
+- Extension of SPRT to ternary choices in which the rate of integration depends on the fixation of the visual stimulus, as measured through eye-tracking [[Krajbich and Rangel, 2011]](../../references/decision-making/Krajbich2011.md).
 - A DV is computed for each item based on the evidence accumulated for that item compared with the highest accumulated evidence for the other items (*best-vs-next* approach).

 ![MSPRT](images/msprt.png)